Aanu1995/2D-Feature-Tracking/README.md

 The recommendation is based on the following criteria:

-1. **Processing Speed**: FAST detector consistently outperforms all other detectors with sub-3ms processing times
+1. **Processing Speed**: FAST detector consistently outperforms all other detectors in processing times
 2. **Keypoint Density**: FAST provides excellent keypoint coverage on the vehicle region
 3. **Matching Accuracy**: BRIEF and ORB descriptors provide reliable matching with FAST detector

 **Why FAST + BRIEF is the Winner:**

 - Fastest overall processing time (1.92ms average)
-- Highest matching efficiency (119.8 matches)
+- Highest matching efficiency (122 matches)
 - Minimal computational overhead
 - Excellent for real-time vehicle tracking applications